mndon/deepseek/README.md

 ```
 ## Why yet another Go client?

-We were looking for `Dedicated` & `Simple` Go Client for Deepseek API but we didn't find it so we build this one 😃
+We were looking for `Dedicated` & `Simple` Go Client for Deepseek API but we didn't find it so we built this one 😃

 ## What's special about this Go client?